Harmless05/YAU/README.md

+> [!NOTE]
+> # This repository has been closed due to unforeseen circumstances...
+R.I.P.
+YimMenu

 # YAU
 YimAutoUpdater aka YAU is a simple application to update [YimMenu](https://github.com/YimMenu/YimMenu), Lua scripts and inject YimMenu with customizable options